Biden pledges task force to reunite children separated at U.S-Mexico border

 ACLU attorney Lee Gelernt said there are hundreds of parents who have been located in Central America but have not been allowed to return to the United States to reunite with their children.

-Reporting by Costas Pitas in London and Mica Rosenberg in New York; Editing by Scott Malone and Nick Macfie
+Reporting by Costas Pitas in London and Mica Rosenberg in New York; Editing by Scott Malone, Nick Macfie and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.